top of page

 Residential projects are not included.
 Projects centered on office lighting, lighting controls, or Title 24 compliance are generally handled as broader tenant-improvement work rather than under this facility-upgrade service.

-Red Dog Engineering provides electrical design and permit documentation support for commercial, warehouse, manufacturing, and light-industrial projects throughout Los Angeles and nearby Southern California jurisdictions.
+Red Dog Engineering provides electrical engineering and permit documentation for commercial, warehouse, manufacturing, and light-industrial projects throughout Los Angeles and nearby Southern California jurisdictions.

 Typical service areas include the City of Los Angeles, unincorporated Los Angeles County, Hawthorne, Torrance, El Segundo, Carson, Vernon, Commerce, City of Industry, Long Beach, and surrounding communities.